panuwizzle/dnd-basic-rule-th/free-rules/combat.md

 **[Ogre](https://www.dndbeyond.com/monsters/4904825-ogre) C:**

-### [](https://www.dndbeyond.com/sources/dnd/free-rules/combat#UsingandTrackingConditions)Using and Tracking Conditions
+### Using and Tracking Conditions {#UsingandTrackingConditions}

 Many rules and features in the game apply conditions to creatures.
 You can also apply conditions on the fly when it makes sense to do so.
-For example, the [Poisoned](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition can reflect a variety of impairments, from influenza to intoxication.
+For example, the [Poisoned](/free-rules/rules-glossary#PoisonedCondition) condition can reflect a variety of impairments, from influenza to intoxication.

 You can track monsters’ conditions wherever you track their Hit Points.
 Players should track any conditions affecting their characters.
 Character conditions can also be marked on index cards or a whiteboard.